Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 !!! tip

-    For small numbers of validators, we recommend using the Medalla [Launchpad] to generate your keys and send the deposits.
+    For small numbers of validators, we recommend using the [Medalla Launchpad] to generate your keys and send the deposits.
 For more than around 10 validators, the workflow below is more convenient.

+    For the Zinken testnet we recommend you use the [Zinken Launchpad] only.

 Teku allows you to generate validator keys and send deposits to the deposit contract.